Re: Tax season is approaching and I’m wondering if I’m eligible for any breaks if I have children?

 This tax credit isn’t for everyone.
-Married people with an income of $110,000 and below and single parents with an income of $75,000 and under can claim the full $1,000 amount.
+Married people filing jointly with an income of $110,000 and below and single parents with an income of $75,000 and under can claim the full $1,000 amount.
 If you make more, the dollar amount of the credit drops by $50 for every additional $1,000 you earn.

 Childcare expenses: Have a nanny or use a daycare?
 You can set aside $3,000 of your childcare costs ($6,000 if you have two or more kids).
 Then, you can multiply that amount by 20 to 35 percent, depending on your income.
 (For the full 35 percent you need to earn under $15,000.
 After that as your income rises the percent you can take goes down.)
 The answer is the amount of money you can slice from your tax total.
 The best part: This credit is for everyone.
 There’s no income ceiling.

-Medical expenses: Medical expenses are only deductable if they add up to more than 7.5 percent of your income.
+Medical expenses: Medical expenses are only deductible if they add up to more than 7.5 percent of your income.
 Benefits, however, are the perks of having a job, and some companies offer Flexible Spending Accounts.
 That means your employer can put up to $5,000 of your salary into an account for you to use for medical expenses.
 (Think doctor copays, eye exams, and over-the-counter drugs.)
 The catch: This may interfere with your ability to take the childcare credit, so look at your financial situation from both angles -- getting some professional tax help probably wouldn’t hurt.
 Also, these accounts are usually use-or-lose, which means if there’s money left in there when the year ends, it’ll evaporate unspent.